 Type species: Caligula simla (Westwood, 1847).

 A cold-tolerant genus of about 10 species endemic to the eastern Palaearctic, with one species penetrating along the himalayan foothills as far west as Afghanistan.
 Closely related to Perisomena Walker (1855), Neoris Moore (1862) and Saturnia Schrank (1802).
 Included in the latter by some authors and previously classified as Caligula Moore (1862).
 Nässig (1994) tentatively synonymized Caligula with Rinaca, but treated it as a subgenus of Saturnia.
 However, although Rubinoff & Doorenweerd (2020) agreed with the synonymy, they elevated Rinaca from a subgenus to a full and valid genus.

 HOSTPLANT FAMILIES: Many trees and shrubs, but with a preference for the Rosaceae and Juglandaceae.

 Type locality: N. E. India.

 (Taxonomic note.
 Most taxonomic works place this species in the genus Caligula Moore, 1862, along with the other species of what is now Rinaca.
 Other works include it in Saturnia.
-Part of the Himalayan Rinaca group, along with Rinaca anna (Moore, ), Rinaca bieti (Oberthür, 1886) and Rinaca grotei (Moore, 1859).
+Part of the Himalayan Rinaca group, along with Rinaca anna (Atkinson (in Moore), ), Rinaca bieti (Oberthür, 1886) and Rinaca grotei (Moore, 1859).
 [See Nässig (1994) and Naumann & Nässig (2010) for more details])

 Holarctic; eastern Palaearctic region.
 Pleistocene refuge: Monocentric -- Nepali refuge.